dxw/playbook/src/user-research/choosing-and-using-research-methods.md

 Choose journey mapping when you want to:
 - create a time ordered visual representation of the larger stages and individual steps people go through when interacting with a service
-- show the different people who do, or are involved in, each activity, often with swimlanes
+- show the different people who do, or are involved in, each step, often with swimlanes
 - visually associate other aspects of a service (like data and systems) to the stages and steps

 ### Recommended guidance